 We also work to ensure that local emergency services are familiar with our sites and the potential hazards that we work to avoid so that in the event of an incident, all parties are prepared to respond.

 Can asphalt be recycled?

 Yes.
-Old road ‘profilings’ (surfaces) can be collected and turned into Recycled Asphalt Product (RAP), depending on the make-up of the original road and the prevailing environmental standards applying to the particular location.
+Old road ‘profilings’ (surfaces) can be collected and turned into Recycled Asphalt Pavement (RAP), depending on the make-up of the original road and the prevailing environmental standards applying to the particular location.

 RAP is increasingly being incorporated into new asphalt production due to the environmental and economic savings it creates.
 The use of RAP means avoiding the use of new natural resources as part of the process.

 Some of our plants have the capacity to include up to 30 percent of RAP in their production, an amount we’re continuing to try and increase as we move forward.

 In some areas, roads are resurfaced using the ‘spray seal’ technique, a service which Boral Asphalt provides.
 The prepared road surface is ‘sprayed’ with a bitumen layer, then ‘sealed’ with a load of the appropriate grade of aggregates.

 Boral has spray seal depots located throughout Australia from which this simple road surfacing solution can be offered.
 Regular spray seal customers include local Councils.

 Another service offered by Boral Asphalt, the Contracting team provides a complete road surface preparation and installation offering.
 This includes the use of Boral’s road laying equipment, mobile asphalt production, and traffic control.
 You can view Boral Asphalt's Company Profile Brochure or view our products online.